West Virginia Mountaineers: Fanbase

 passionately support West Virginia University and its athletics teams.
 West Virginia fans are nationally known for following their Mountaineers to bowl games and games throughout the country.
 West Virginia games also have received high TV ratings throughout the years.
 Men's basketball head coach Bob Huggins, a former Mountaineer basketball player who was born in Morgantown, stated that the "strong bond between the university and the people of West Virginia" is a relationship that is difficult for non-natives to understand.
 Former basketball player Da'Sean Butler cited the fan support as a factor in his decision to play for WVU, saying "everybody loves our school to death" in reference to the fan base in West Virginia.

+Some WVU fans, primarily in the student sections, better known as the "Mountaineer Maniacs" have developed a reputation for unruly behavior, being compared to "soccer hooligans" by GQ magazine.
+At some events, there have been cases of objects thrown onto the field or at opposing teams.
+There were also issues with small-scale fires, most notably of couches, being set after games; over 1,100 intentionally ignited street fires were reported from 1997 to 2003.